fortunejs/fortune-nedb/README.md

 ## Options

 All of the options are enumerated [here](https://github.com/louischatriot/nedb).
-Here are adapter-specific options:
+Here are additional adapter-specific options:

 - `dbPath`: Path to a directory where the database is persisted to disk.
 Optional.

-Note that the `filename` option has no effect.
+Note that the `filename` option has no effect, since Fortune.js determines filenames based on type name.

+Another adapter-specific option is the `query` object in the `find` method, this allows for arbitrary queries.

 ## License